open-organization/open-organization.github.io/definition.md

 ## Additional Formats
 A full-color, illustrated version of The Open Organization Definition is available [at Opensource.com](https://opensource.com/open-organization/resources/open-org-definition-book).

+## Maturity Model
+How open is your organization?
+The Open Organization Maturity Model can help you assess your team, department, and organization.
+[Use the tool](https://www.ready-to-innovate.com/openorg/) and [download the text](https://github.com/open-organization/open-org-maturity-model).

 ## Revision History
 Version 2.0
 Updated April 2017